Frequency: every 2 years

 The Health Canada Division 5 – Drugs course can be found on the Collaborative Institutional Training Initiative (CITI) program website.

 The first time you access the CITI website, you will need to create an account.
-Be sure to set your institutional affiliation to St. Michael’s Hospital when prompted so that our training records are automatically updated.
+Be sure to set your institutional affiliation to “Providence Healthcare, St. Joseph’s Centre and St. Michael’s Hospital” when prompted so that our training records are automatically updated.

 You can pause and return to the training course if necessary.
 Just be sure to remember your username and password so that you can log back in and resume the course.
 For ease of access, you may wish to bookmark the website.